SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **10\.
 Coupons**

 SixSq may, from time to time, offer Coupons to Vendors.
 These Coupons allow Vendors to offer Purchasers free discounts on their invoices for marketing and promotional purposes.
-These Coupons are generally single-use, time-limited and only associated with a single application.
+These Coupons are generally single-use, time-limited and only associated with a single Application.
 It is Vendor's responsibility to notify SixSq of any lost Coupons as soon as possible.
-These Coupons reduce a Purchaser's invoice either by a nominal value (the invoice cannot be negative following the application of a Coupon) or by a percentage.
+These Coupons reduce a Purchaser's invoice either by a nominal value (the invoice cannot be negative following the Application of a Coupon) or by a percentage.
 The Coupon must be applied by the User when deploying an Application corresponding to the Coupon using the Platform.

 **12\.
 Cancellation Policy**